JohnGrahn/my-portfolio/public/posts/Portfolio.md

 export default BlogPost;
 ```

-This code demonstrates how React's `useEffect` hook is used to fetch the Markdown content for the requested blog post based on the `postId` from the URL.
-It then utilizes the `ReactMarkdown` component to render the Markdown into HTML, enhancing it with plugins like `remarkSlug`, `remarkToc`, and `remarkGfm` for a better user experience.
+This code demonstrates how React's useEffect hook is used to fetch the Markdown content for the requested blog post based on the postId from the URL.
+It then utilizes the ReactMarkdown component to render the Markdown into HTML, enhancing it with plugins like remarkSlug, remarkToc, and remarkGfm for a better user experience.

 ### 2. Responsive Design